 Today you are going to learn the numbers from 1 to 100 in German.
-You will also learn how to tell time and how to do simple math problems all in German.
+You will also learn how to do simple math problems all in German.
 Stick around to the end and I will blow your mind about the number “eins” (1) in German.

 You can also get the extra materials for this lesson about numbers 1-100 in German including a worksheet with answer key and mp3 files along with the text guide to help you practice your pronunciation by clicking here.

 This video is sponsored by Lingoda.
 No matter if you are learning German for your job or just for fun, Lingoda has the lessons you need to reach your goals.
 Take live online lessons with native speakers whenever you want.
 Click this link and get started learning German with Lingoda today.

 eins – Ich bin eins.
 Ich bin ein Jahr alt.

 one – I am one.
 I am one year old.

 zwei – Ich habe zwei Kinder.